Nevada Barr

 Nevada Barr (born March 1, 1952) is an American author of mystery fiction.
 She is known for her Anna Pigeon series, which is primarily set in a series of national parks and other protected areas of the United States.
+Barr's Anna Pigeon series has been interpreted into a television series starting in 2026 under the titular character's name.

 Early life

 Although Barr was born in Yerington, Nevada, she was named not after her state of birth but after a character in one of her father's favorite books.

 She grew up in Johnstonville, California, a place near Susanville, California in the far northern section of California, one of two daughters.
 Her parents ran a small airport in Susanville, where her mother was both a pilot and a mechanic.

 In her teenage years she learned to pilot a plane from her mother.
 Barr received her bachelor's degree in speech and drama, and master's degree in acting at California Polytechnic State University, San Luis Obispo, in southern California.
 She finished her education at the University of California, Irvine.